 1/2 part Fresh Lime Juice

 Combine all ingredients in your cocktail shaker.
 Shake with ice, strain over crushed ice, and garnish with coconut and nutmeg, sugar rim.

 If you were in any doubt about the truly luxurious qualities of tequila, look no further than a high-quality añejo to prove otherwise.
-To create the añejo variety, producers will look to age the drink for anywhere between 1 and 3 years.
+To create the añejo type of tequila, producers will look to age the drink for anywhere between 1 and 3 years.
 As you can imagine, over this time the spirit takes on a wealth of new and exciting flavors, producing a drink that is best enjoyed when sipped slowly.